melaniesgonzalez/jekyll-now/README.md

-Thanks to Barry Clark for creating the [Jekyll-Now](https://github.com/barryclark/jekyll-now) theme that served as the basis for my website!
+Thanks to Barry Clark for creating the [Jekyll-Now](https://github.com/barryclark/jekyll-now) theme that serves as the basis for my website!